lpcalisi/cloudsec-workshop-iac/terraform/docs/status.md

   }
 }
  ```

 #### Other usefull operations
-For show these operations, we should to use the terraform.tfstate created after having made demo 2.
+To show these operations, we should to use the terraform.tfstate created after having done demo 2.

 * #### terraform fmt
-Run `terraform fmt` before commit new change on your terraform files its a good practice for avoid fakes differences in version control.
+Run `terraform fmt` before committing a new change on your terraform files its a good practice to avoid useless differences in version control.

 * #### terraform show
-Get list of all resources in state
+Get the list of all resources in the state
 ````console
 foo@bar:~$ terraform state list aws_instance.test